Over 100,000 Yemeni civilians are trapped in the port city of Hodeida.

 Who says politics is no laughing matter?
-Comedians Robin Thede of The Nightly Show, Negin Farsad, author of “How To Make White People Laugh,” and Trae Crowder of “The Liberal Redneck” web series joined us to talk about how far political humor has come and what’s on the horizon for a new era of comedy.
-We had a lot of laughs.
-Check out the highlights below for a few of the best moments.
+The way we joke about our government and its leaders has evolved through the years.
+We have a panel of comedians that includes Negin Farsad, author of “How To Make White People Laugh,” and Trae Crowder of “The Liberal Redneck” Web series, to talk about the how far political humor has come and what’s on the horizon for a new era of comedy.

 - Negin Farsad Author, "How To Make White People Laugh"